ihmccreery/ihmccreery.github.io/about/index.md

 In all of this work, I aim to push society away from domination in all its forms and toward justice and equity.

+[1] Robots with Hearts is a personal project of mine, and the views I express here are my own and in no way represent those of Google or anyone else other than myself.

-[1] That is, between humans, not to be confused with the language [Smalltalk](http://en.wikipedia.org/wiki/Smalltalk), about which I have no strong negative feelings.
+[2] That is, between humans, not to be confused with the language [Smalltalk](http://en.wikipedia.org/wiki/Smalltalk), about which I have no strong negative feelings.